SeverSpa/STM32F4_BM280/STM32F4-BM280/README.md

 1. Description

-Temperature/pression sensor BM280, working on STM32F4 Discovery.
+The project presents a temperature/barometric pressure sensor BM280, working on STM32F4 Discovery.
 The values are continuously read by the sensor and sent with I2C to the STM32F4 microcontroller, which displays it in IAR with Live Watch.
 They may be further proceesd in C for user purpose.

 2. How to use

 Dowload the whole content of the project.
 Run the CubeMX file BM_280.ioc and generate project for IAR EWARM.
 Open the generated project, Download and Degug (Ctrl+R) in the STM board, then Go (F5).
-In the Live watch field in IAR we may see the temperature, with an ad-hoc, approximate, calibration.
-User should use a proper calibration, as suggested by Bosch.
+In the Live watch field in IAR we may see the temperature, with an ad-hoc, classroom purpose calibration.
+User should insert a proper calibration function, as suggested by Bosch.

 3. Software context